AppleCommander/applecommander.github.io/docs/install.md

 java -jar AppleCommander-1.3.5-ac.jar %*
 ```

-There is a Mac OS X [Apple II homebrew repository](https://github.com/lifepillar/homebrew-appleii) which allows an install of:
+There is also a Mac OS X [Apple II homebrew repository](https://github.com/lifepillar/homebrew-appleii) which allows an install of:
 ```
 $ brew install applecommander
 ```
+After it installs, `applecommander` will be a command.
 Visit the GitHub page for information on how to install the tap.

-Unix-like environments have the ability to `alias` a command, to give an `ac` command:
+Unix-like environments have the ability to `alias` a command as well.
+To create an `ac` command alias, use:
 ```bash
 alias ac='java -jar build/libs/AppleCommander-ac-1.4.0-BETA.jar'
 ```